kitspace/kitspace-v2/README.md

   # - purple
   # - yellow

-bom:
-  my-bom.xlsx
 # A path to your 1-click-bom in case it isn't `1-click-bom.tsv`.
+bom: my-bom.xlsx
-Supported extensions are:
+  # Supported extensions are:
   # - .tsv
   # - .csv
   # - .ods
   # - .xlsx
   # Check out https://github.com/kitspace/1clickBOM#readme for more details

-gerbers: my/gerber/folder # A path to your folder of gerbers in case it isn't `gerbers/`.
+# A path to your folder of gerbers in case it isn't `gerbers/`.
+gerbers: my/gerber/folder

 eda:
   type: kicad # or eagle
   pcb: path/to/your/file.kicad_pcb # your/eagle.brd

-readme: my/special/readme.md # A path to your README file in case it isn't in the repository root directory.
+# A path to your README file in case it isn't in the repository root directory.
+readme: my/special/readme.md

 pcb-services:
   [aisler, pcbway, oshpark, jlcpcb]